Comic Book: Black Gas

 - Our Zombies Are Different: They aren't zombies so much as they're humans gone completely berserk, with a taste for human flesh and a habit of doing every sick, cruel act that's ever occurred to them at any time.
 The gas causes a rapid series of neurological changes, driving an infected human crazy with hunger, and strips away all civilized impulses.
 Some people immediately go feral and only attack with their teeth; others still have enough fine motor control to use weapons or drive a car.
 If a gassed human has eaten enough recently, they may be relatively lucid, but are still completely psychotic.

 - Pink Mist: It turns out that dropping a large bomb on a hospital full of infected people is a really bad idea.
 The miasma of vaporized blood and bodies is enough to spread the black gas even further.

 - Town with a Dark Secret: Smoky Island was the site of one of the "lost colonies," where the original inhabitants apparently all killed one another in some kind of short-lived civil war.
 Historians have no idea why.

 - The Virus: The black gas expresses out in a victim's blood, tears, or saliva.
 If an uninfected person gets those in their mouth, eyes, or an open wound, they'll slowly be overcome.
 The gas is lighter than air, so being underground at the time of its release or being upwind from the emission site is enough to escape infection, and being under the influence of anything that alters brain chemistry will dramatically slow down the change.
 An ordinary gas mask will also prevent the gas from affecting a person.

-- Zombie Apocalypse: Well, if Left 4 Dead counts, I suppose this does too.
+- Zombie Apocalypse: If Left 4 Dead counts, then this does too.